Phoenix-ni/L-Sentinel/README.md

 ## Features

-- 增量抓取 `linux.do/latest.json`，支持按最近 N 小时收集帖子。
+- **Incremental Crawling**: Crawls `linux.do/latest.json` and supports collecting posts from the last N hours.
-- 自动跳过已入库帖子，减少重复处理和 LLM 调用成本。
+- **Deduplication**: Automatically skips posts already in the database to reduce redundant processing and LLM API costs.
-- 本地关键词粗筛 + LLM 语义精筛，输出分类、摘要、相关性和 1-5 分价值评分。
+- **AI Filtering**: Local keyword rough filtering combined with LLM semantic fine-filtering to output category, summary, relevance, and a value score from 1-5.
-- 支持 OpenAI 兼容协议与 Anthropic 协议，可在管理界面动态配置。
+- **Multi-Protocol Support**: Supports OpenAI-compatible and Anthropic protocols, configurable dynamically via the admin dashboard.
-- FastAPI 提供帖子列表、统计数据、后台同步、同步进度和管理员配置接口。
+- **FastAPI Backend**: Exposes endpoints for post list, dashboard statistics, background synchronization, sync progress, and admin configuration.
-- Vue 3 前端提供监控看板、系统配置、手动同步和数据概览。
+- **Vue 3 Frontend**: Provides a monitoring dashboard, system settings, manual synchronization, and data overview.
-- APScheduler 每天 08:00 自动抓取过去 24 小时的增量帖子。
+- **Automated Scheduler**: Uses APScheduler to automatically crawl incremental posts from the past 24 hours daily at 08:00.
-- 默认使用 SQLite，也可通过 `DATABASE_URL` 切换到 MySQL / TiDB Serverless。
+- **Flexible Database**: SQLite by default, with support for switching to MySQL or TiDB Serverless via the `DATABASE_URL` environment variable.
-- Docker 多阶段构建，后端可直接托管构建后的前端静态资源。
+- **Docker Ready**: Supports multi-stage builds.
+The backend can directly host the built frontend static assets.

 ## Tech Stack